 What about septic tank additives?

 While some makers of septic tank additives claim their products break down septic tank sludge so that you don’t need to pump your systems, the effectiveness of additives hasn’t been proven.
 In fact, many studies show that additives have no significant effects on a tank’s bacterial population.
 Your septic tank already contains the microbes it needs to break down your household waste.
-Periodic pumping and regular maintenance, not additives, are the only ways to ensure the long-term health of your septic system.
+Periodic pumping and regular maintenance, with no additives, are the only ways to ensure the long-term health of your septic system.

 - Proclamations and Resolutions